-1. Selection of judges for Regional Specialties, whether held in conjunction with an all breed show or specialty club or as an independent specialty, will be left to the authority of the Regional Director and their Show Chairperson and Show Committee.
+1. Selection of judges for Regional Specialties, whether held in conjunction with an all-breed show or specialty club, or as an independent specialty, will be left to the authority of the Regional Director the Show Chairperson, and Show Committee.
 This includes judges for conformation, obedience, and sweepstakes.
 Preference shall be given to individuals that either have a background in the breed (breeding, showing, etc.) or have indicated an interest in judging the breed.
-Final selection will be subject to the GSCA Board of Directors approval.
+Final selection will be subject to approval of the GSCA Officers and Directors.

-2. A judge shall be permitted to judge a Regional Specialty once (1) in every five (5) years.
+2. For a Regional Specialty a Breed or Sweepstakes judge shall be permitted to judge once (1) in every five (5) years; an Obedience and Rally judge shall be permitted to judge once every three (3) years.